-Off-topic: I notice that you do not use the citation function of the discourse forum software, what has the disadvantage that there is no attribution in the cited texts.
+Off-topic: I notice that you do not use the quote function of the discourse.org forum software, what has the disadvantage that there is no attribution in the text you quote.
 That is just the advantage of the discourse forum software: The automatic attribution!
-To use it, you have already noticed that when you select a piece of text from another posting, a gray box appears that you can click on:
+To use it, you have already noticed that when you select a piece of text from another posting, a little box appears that you can click on:

 If you use that, your quote would look like this, with automatic author attribution: